 Walking the Sea

-Mudflats are treacherous.
+Mud flats are treacherous.
 Yes, the Wadden Sea stretching along the coasts of Denmark, Germany and the Netherlands is UNESCO protected.
 We support that.
-But, when hiking the Frisia Coast Trail and you go walkabout on its flats at low tide, do so with great care because UNESCO doesn't give you protection.
+But, when hiking the Frisia Coast Trail and you go walkabout on its flats at low tide, do so with the utmost care because UNESCO does not give you protection.
 "It is neither land nor sea," as the Roman Plinius wrote at the beginning of the first century AD.
 Probably he was informed by the Roman commander Corbulo and who must have had amazing analytical skills.
 In this post one of many fatal stories how things can go bad when walking the sea.

-At the dyke at the hamlet of Zwarte Haan (literally translated as 'black rooster,' although actually derived from 'dark corner') on the seafront in the north of province Friesland in the Netherlands, stands a statue of a slikwerker 'mud worker'.
+At the dike at the hamlet of Zwarte Haan (Zwarte Haan literally meaning 'black rooster' but actually derives from 'dark/cold corner') on the seafront in the north of province Friesland, stands a statue of a slikwerker 'mud worker'.
 Their work in the mud was to accelerate sedimentation of clay.
-This way creating new marshlands eventually becoming new arable land.
-Mud workers were doing a nearly impossible job at the mudflats of the Wadden Sea.
+This way creating new marshlands eventually becoming new, rich arable land.
+Mud workers were doing a nearly impossible job at the mud flats of the Wadden Sea.
 From the Netherlands to Denmark, from Zwarte Haan to Esbjerg.
-Here, at low tide, the poor but strong men dug trenches and laid dams (in German called a Lahnung, in Mid-Frisian a riisdaam and in Dutch a rijsdam).
+Here, at low tide, poor but strong men dug trenches and laid dams.
+Dams called in German a Lahnung, in Mid-Frisian a riisdaam, and in Dutch a rijsdam.

 Deus mare, Friso litora fecit

-If you have ever walked on the mudflats and sank into the wet clay to your knees or even deeper, you know walking these flats is tiring.
+If you have ever walked on the mud flats and sank into the wet clay to your knees or even deeper, you know walking these flats is tiring.
 And, a bit frightening too.
-As a boy the author of this post once found a full-grown cow in the salt marshes with only its head and backbone (still) above the clay.
+As a boy, author of this post once spotted a full-grown cow in a ditch on the salt marshes, with only its head and backbone sticking above the clay.
 You could tell it had enough of this mud-bath retreat.
 Luckily, the animal was still alive and the owner was notified, of course.
-If you have ever shoveled a full day, you know this is hard work.
-Imagine it's wet clay you shovel.
-If you have ever stand in the sea during spring, you know it's cold.
+Anyway, if you ever have shoveled earth for a full day, you know this is hard work.
+Imagine it is wet clay you are shoveling.
+If you ever have stood in the sea during spring for a full day, you know it is cold.

 Well, the mud worker combined everything of the above.
-With their hard labor mud workers slowly took back land from the Wadden Sea.
-Land that had been lost over the last two thousand years or so.
-The reclamation this land was emotional and belonged to the psyche of the northerners of Germany and of the Netherlands, the psyche of the Ditmarsians and the Frisians.
+With their hard labor, mud workers slowly took back land from the sea.
+Land that had been lost over the last thousand years or so.
+The reclamation of this land was emotional and belonged to the psyche of the northerners, of Germany and of the Netherlands: the Ditmarsians, the Jutes, the Frisians and Saxons.

 Reclamation of land was an activity of the church during the High Middle Ages.
-In the spirit of the book of Genesis cloisters, monasteries and abbey's tried to finish the creation of land.
-It were especially the severe, skinny monks of the Cistercian Order that were very much involved in this line of hard work.
-With the Reformation in the sixteenth century AD, though, reclamation of land became a task of farmers, the so-called dijkgraafs 'dyke counts'.
-In English language called a dyke-warden and in German a Deichgraf.
-A task of water boards (not to be confused with waterboarding) too, which in German language are called Wasserverbände and in Dutch waterschappen.
-In the Netherlands, from the first half of the twentieth century AD, reclamation of land became a task of the central government.
-Since then, gaining new land no longer was the sole objective.
-Tidal marshlands were increasingly regarded as a first barrier to protect the land, as well.
-To slow down rough seas and that way protecting the dykes behind it.
+In the spirit of the book of Genesis, cloisters, monasteries and abbey's tried to finish the creation of land.
+It were especially the severe, skinny monks of the Cistercian Order who were very much involved in this line of hard work.
+With the reformation in the sixteenth century, though, land reclamation became a task of farmers, the so-called dike-wardens.
+In Dutch language dijkgraafs, and in German language Deichgraf, both meaning 'dike counts'.
+A task of water boards (not to be confused with waterboarding) too, which in Dutch are called waterschappen and in German Wasserverbände.
+In the Netherlands, from the first half of the twentieth century reclamation of land became a task of the central government.
+Since then, creating new land no longer was the sole objective.
+Tidal marshlands were increasingly regarded as a first defense barrier to protect the land, as well.
+To slow down rough seas and that way protecting the dikes bordering the marshlands.

-The traditional way of reclaiming land was to start building low dykes of earth at the salt marshes to speed up sedimentation.
-From the twentieth century AD these dykes were replaced by low dams made of wooden pools filled with brushwood.
+The traditional way of reclaiming land was to start building low dikes of earth on the salt marshes to speed up sedimentation.
+From the twentieth century onward, these dikes were replaced by low dams made of two rows of wooden pools filled with brushwood in between.
 The so-called rijsdams or Lahnungs mentioned earlier.
-The Dutch copying this technique already practiced in Schleswig-Holstein in Germany.
-But whereas in Germany the construction of rijsdams was restricted to the already silted up tidal marshlands itself, in the Netherlands rijsdams were constructed on the adjacent mud flats as well.
+The Dutch copied this technique which was already practiced in region Schleswig-Holstein in Germany.
+But whereas in Germany construction of rijsdams was restricted to the already silted up tidal marshlands itself, in the Netherlands rijsdams were constructed on the adjacent mud flats as well.
 Indeed, on the sea floor itself.
 Only accessible at low tide.
-It were rows placed both transversely and parallely to the main dyke.
+It were rows placed both transversely and parallel to the main dike.
 Thus creating mud fields of exactly hundred square meters.

-Wood and other materials were transported both from land-side with little trains over the salt marshes and from seaside with ships.
+Wood and other materials were transported both from land-side with little trains across the salt marshes, and from seaside with boats.
 The latter were unloaded at low tide.
-With little mud sleds the wood was transported to the final location.
-The rusted rails of the narrow gauge train tracks can still be found in the salt marshes of the Noarderleech in the Netherlands when hiking stage 4 of the Frisia Coast Trail from the village of Zwarte Haan to the terp (artifical dwelling mound) village of Holwerd.
-Often old rails have been reused into foot bridges.
+With little mud sleds the wood was transported to its final location.
+The remains of rusted rails of the former narrow gauge train tracks, can still be found on the salt marshes of the Noarderleech in the Netherlands.
+It is part of the Frisia Coast Trail, the section from the hamlet of Zwarte Haan to the village of Holwerd.
+Often old rails have been re-used into foot bridges.
 Go quickly, because they are disappearing.
-If you wanna know more about these weird mud sleds, read our blog post Racing the Wadden Sea with a mud sled.

-But it was not only mud workers who took from the sea.
+But, not only mud workers who took from the sea.
 Sometimes the sea took a mud worker.
-"The sea gives and takes," as the saying goes in the Netherlands.
+"The sea gives and takes," as the saying goes.
 Although, this refers mainly to caught fish and drowned fishermen.
 One such story, from January 1961, has been preserved.

-It's the tragic story of Willem van der Ploeg.
-Being a mud worker he worked on the flats behind the Westpolder in the Netherlands.
+It is the tragic story of Willem van der Ploeg.
+Being a mud worker, he worked on the flats behind the Westpolder in the Netherlands.
 A party of seventeen workers from the districts Achtkarspelen and Kollumerland had started that day at 08:00 o'clock in the morning.
 Willem worked together with Klaas Nieuwenhuizen and with Jan van Seggeren.
-During lunch break at around 11:30 hours they were looking for a dry tidal plate to get warm feet when suddenly a dense fog came up.
-Dyke and salt marshes were no longer visible.
+During lunch break at around 11:30 hours, they were looking for a dry tidal plate to get warm feet when suddenly a dense fog came up.
+Dike and salt marshes were no longer visible.
 High tide made the sea flow across the tidal plates too.
 Only a few of the fifty shades of grey remained.
 This potentially deadly combination makes you lose your orientation completely.
-From the moment the sea floods the tidal plates, there's no way you can tell anymore where the deep creeks are.
+From the moment the sea floods the tidal plates, there is no way you can tell anymore where the deep creeks are.
 Let alone in a fog.

 For two hours Jan and Klaas swam and waded through the cold and dark water.
 It was January.
-Jan was so exhausted Klaas had to drag him the final stretch to one of their dams.
+Jan was so exhausted, Klaas had to drag him the final stretch to one of the dams.
 Klaas left Jan behind not having the strength anymore to drag him any further.
 Klaas knew the dam would lead him to the coast.
-He reached the dyke, finally.
+He reached the dike, finally.
 By now, it was high tide.
-After being warned by Klaas other mud workers hurried themselves to bring Jan into safety too.
+After being warned by Klaas, other mud workers hurried themselves to bring Jan into safety too.
 Farmers and mud workers then began a search for Willem.

 Only his jacket and boots were found